georgevetticaden/multi-agent-health-insight-system/README.md

 Learn how to build a multi-agent health system from scratch, including:
 - Setting up the Health Data Extractor Agent in Claude Desktop
-- Extracting 12+ years of health data with 100% accuracy
+- Extracting 12+ years of health data with high accuracy
 - Understanding the multi-agent architecture and design decisions

 ### Part 2: Cancelled Cursor & ChatGPT for This